skinnerjc/inspect_proxmox_sandbox/README.md

         ),
         # You will need a separate SDN per sample, or the VMs will be able to see each other
         # IP ranges *must* be distinct, unfortunately.
-        # If you don't care about any of this, you can leave this blank
+        # If you don't care about any of this, you can set this field to the string "auto"
         # and you will get an IP range somewhere in 192.168.[2 - 253].0/24
         sdn_config=SdnConfig(
             vnet_configs=(